atlanhq/application-sdk/README.md

 ![SDK Features](./docs/images/Phoenix%20-%20SDK%20Featureset.png)

 - Observability and Supportability.
 The SDK integrated with [OTel](https://opentelemetry.io/) and provides the below features out of the box:
-  - [Metrics](application_sdk/app/rest/interfaces/metrics.py) at `/telemetry/v1/metrics`
-  - [Tracing](application_sdk/app/rest/interfaces/traces.py) at `/telemetry/v1/traces`
-  - [Logging](application_sdk/app/rest/interfaces/logs.py) at `/telemetry/v1/logs`
-  - UI to view the metrics, traces and logs at `/telemetry/v1/ui`
-- Application health checks at `/system/health` and `/system/ready`
+- Application health checks
 - PaaS System integration.
-The SDK integrates with the PaaS system and provides the below features:
+The SDK integrates with the Atlan PaaS system and provides the below features:
-  - Secrets Manager
-  - Object Store
-  - State Store
-  - Workflow Manager
-  - Event Store
 - Workflows.
 Interfaces to create boilerplate code for workflows that can be scheduled and executed using the Temporal engine.
-  - [SQL Workflow Interface](./application_sdk/workflows/sql/workflow.py) - A single line initializer to create SQL based workflows
-  - _BI Workflow Interface(In development)- A single line initializer to create BI based workflows_
-  - _Data Quality Workflow Interface(In development) - A single line initializer to create Data Quality based workflows_
-  - _Profiling Workflow Interface(In development) - A single line initializer to create Profiling based workflows_
-  - _Open Lineage Workflow Interface(In development) - A single line initializer to create Open Lineage based workflows_
-  - It also exposes endpoints for workflow setup
-    - `/workflow/v1/preflight` - To check if the workflow can be executed
-    - `/workflow/v1/auth` - To authenticate the credentials for the workflow
-    - `/workflow/v1/ui` - UI to setup the workflows
 - SQL Applications.
 SDK has abstracted out so that building SQL applications is as simple as writing a SQL query.
-It uses AQLAlchemy for this purpose.
+It uses SQLAlchemy for this purpose.
-  - Query Interface to run adhoc SQL queries on `POST /sql/v1/query`

-**Note**: The SDK is in active development and currently only supports FastAPI applications.
-Support for other frameworks will be added in the future.
+Head over to the [Architecture doc](./docs/ARCHITECTURE.md) for detailed information on the features and how they work.

 ## Usage
 **A production grade SQL application built using Phoenix Application SDK can be found [here](https://github.com/atlanhq/phoenix-postgres-app)**